-Rare: eosinophilia, thrombophlebitis, haemolytic or aplastic anaemia, leukopaenia and agranulocytosis.
+The following rare adverse reactions have been reported: eosinophilia, thrombophlebitis, haemolytic or aplastic anaemia, leukopaenia and agranulocytosis.

-Congenital and Familial/Genetic Disorders
+Congenital and familial/genetic disorders

 The persistence of patent ductus arteriosus when furosemide has been administered to a premature infant during the first weeks of life has been reported.